Nadia Petrova: 2005: Second French Open semifinal, first career singles title, and top 10 finish

-2006: Five singles titles, Top 3 ranking in both singles and doubles
+2006: Five singles titles, top 3 ranking in both singles and doubles

 At the Australian Open, Petrova was seeded sixth and defeated Sophie Ferguson, Martina Müller, Maria Elena Camerin, and Elena Vesnina on her way to her first quarterfinal at the Australian Open, the only major in which she had not yet advanced to that round.
 She lost to fourth-seeded Maria Sharapova, 6–7, 4–6 in the quarterfinals.

-At the Qatar Open, Petrova picked up her first title of the year and second overall by beating second-ranked and top-seeded Amélie Mauresmo, 6–3, 7–5, in the final.
+At the Qatar Ladies Open, Petrova picked up her first title of the year and second overall by beating second-ranked and top-seeded Amélie Mauresmo, 6–3, 7–5, in the final.
 The victory took her ranking to No. 7.
-She followed it with a quarterfinal showing at the NASDAQ-100 Open, losing to Mauresmo, 3–6, 1–6.
+She followed it with a quarterfinal showing at the Miami Open, losing to Mauresmo, 3–6, 1–6.

 Petrova then began a run that would take her to three titles, winning fifteen straight matches.
 At Amelia Island, she defeated Francesca Schiavone in the final to pick up her third career title.
 One week later, she won her second consecutive title and the biggest of her career in Charleston with a victory over Patty Schnyder.
 This was Petrova's first Tier I title.

 She next entered the German Open in Berlin, defeating Justine Henin-Hardenne in three sets for her fifth career singles title, her third consecutive singles title, and her second consecutive Tier I title.
 With this win, Petrova extended her winning streak to a career-best 15 matches and ascended to her career-high singles ranking of world No. 3.